rrrhys/nodejs-diceroll/README.md

 # nodejs-diceroll
-Simple client/server to roll a dice.
+Simple client/server to roll a dice using graphql.

 # Start the dice server
 `npm i`